Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * Installation
   If you use TeraTerm installer program, click installer program and install TeraTerm according to the instruction of the installer.
-  If you use TeraTerm archives, extract TeraTerm zip file and copy all files to your directory.

 * Unicode configuration
   To use UTF-8, select "Terminal" from the TeraTerm Pro "Setup" menu.